sarhatabaot/EvenMoreFish/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] I have updated the documentation as needed.
-- [ ] I have added any labels that fit this PR.